luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 Around 23-5 January (it's impossible for me to get this straight from the books), there was a sort-of coordinated push by Britain-Russia-France in Berlin and Vienna.
 Russell urged Austria and Prussia to give Denmark 6 weeks from 1 February to withdraw the constitution.
 There were other similar diplomatic initiatives but none of them gained traction.

-## 25 January The Prussian Parliament passed a resolution condemning the expenditure of funds as illegal and it refused to authorise a loan for the war.
+**25 January** **The Prussian Parliament passed a resolution condemning the expenditure of funds as illegal and it refused to authorise a loan for the war**.
 Virchow attacked Bismarck for no longer attempting 'an energetic foreign policy' and for having given himself to evil.
-Bismarck replied that: 'I have acted on the principle: Flectere si nequeo superos, Acheronta movebo.
+Bismarck replied that: 'I have acted on the principle: *Flectere si nequeo superos, Acheronta movebo*.
 I did incidentally when I came here cherish the hope that I should find in others besides myself a willingness, should the need arise, to sacrifice the standpoint of party to the overall interest of the country.
-I shall not,

-lest I offend anyone, go any further into how far and in whom I have been disappointed but disappointed I have been and of course this affects my political position and relations.'
-The same day Parliament was prorogued.
+I shall not, lest I offend anyone, go any further into how far and in whom I have been disappointed but disappointed I have been and of course this affects my political position and relations.' **The same day Parliament was prorogued.**

 OP (p270): Berlin was 'awash with rumours' of a cabinet crisis, Wilhelm and Bismarck disagreeing over Augustenburg etc. Twesten bombarded Wilhelm with promises the Landtag would support any other minister as liberals tried to drive Bismarck out.
 BUT the liberals were not confident in public support in Prussia, bemoaned the lack of public interest in Augustenburg, didn't dare try a tax strike, and they rightly feared that a Prussian victory would move opinion behind the government.
 On 29 January Mommsen wrote to Freytag: 'I have completely given up the idea that the nation will interfere with real energy.'